Parent page: Altium Concord Pro

 - Open – open the project in its detailed CAD-centric view.
 Equivalent to clicking (Preview mode) or double-clicking (List mode) on a project name entry.

-- Move – relocate the project to another parent folder within the server's folder structure.
+- Move – relocate the project to another parent folder within the Workspace's folder structure.

-- Edit – edit the project in terms of its Name, Description and server Parameters.
+- Edit – edit the project in terms of its Name, Description, and Workspace Parameters.

 - Clone – create a renamed identical copy of the project.

-- Delete – remove the project entry by moving its structure and data to the server Trash, where it can be permanently deleted from the server or restored to its previous state.
+- Delete – remove the project entry by moving its structure and data to the Workspace Trash, where it can be permanently deleted from the Workspace or restored to its previous state.

-Also included is a project Search feature that can filter the project listing by a range of properties such as Name, Author and Description etc. Type any part of a search string in the field at the top of the browser interface.
+Also included is a project Search feature that can filter the project listing by a range of properties such as Name, Author, Description, etc. Type any part of a search string in the field at the top of the browser interface.
 The list will update to include only those project entries whose attributes include the search string.

 To clear the search filtering, either click on the main Projects page entry in the left-hand navigation pane, or clear the search field and press Enter.